cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 RANDOM_SEED = 1
 {% endhighlight %}

-Finally, we can start training.
+Now we can start training.
 Either call `main()` from the shell, or store everything in a file `training.py` and run it via `python training.py`.